 What is a Test Strategy Document?

-Test strategy needs to be updated as per changes in business need or any new requirement that comes up after decided features are developed in the project; otherwise, gaps might arise between Business Requirement Specifications (BRD) and what actually occurs in the field.
+Test strategy needs to be updated as per changes in business needs or any new requirement that comes up after decided features are developed in the project; otherwise, gaps might arise between Business Requirement Specifications (BRD) and what occurs in the field.
 It also helps us to ensure that we are working in the right direction and not wasting our efforts on the wrong path.

 Who Creates Test Strategy Document?